 Minnesota has a unified trial court system that grants general jurisdiction over all civil and criminal cases to District Courts.
 District Courts are generally organized into several divisions based on case type, including Civil, Criminal, Family, Juvenile, Probate, Housing, Misdemeanor, Conciliation and Traffic.

 If you prefer, you can start your search by going to Minnesota Courts by County.

 Minnesota District CourtsDistrict Courts have general jurisdiction over all civil and criminal cases and are generally organized into several divisions based on case type, including Civil, Criminal, Family, Juvenile, Probate, Housing, Misdemeanor, Conciliation (Small Claims) and Traffic.
 Some divisions share jurisdiction over certain types of cases.

-A District Court may also have Specialty or “Problem Solving” divisions, such as Drug Court, Mental Health Court, Truancy Court, Community Court, Teen Court or Peer Court.
+A District Court may also have Specialty or “Problem Solving” programs, such as Drug Court, Mental Health Court, Truancy Court, Community Court, Teen Court or Peer Court.